dimasadryantos/workmotion/README.md

 3.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar

 4.there are two way to test the endpoints first using postman and using integration test that i have provided

+5.Please note if you found the integration test Error it's because the data that need to be provided before hand
 ```

 ## 🏗 Here are some API you need to test :